SerJosh/wordsmith/README.md

 ![index.html background](documentation/book-hero.png)

-This image was used for all allauth template pages
+This image was used for all allauth template pages and error pages

 ![allauth template background](documentation/bookstars.jpg)